madeofpendletonwool/AlarmClock/README.md

  - [x] Implement current date on the main clock screen
  - [ ] Implement custom alarm messages
  - [ ] Add a check to ensure a song is set.
 Currently, it's possibly to start an alarm without a song location set.
 Causing a crash
+ - [ ] Additional Customization options.
+Layout of date for example.
  - [x] Check is values are populated (This will prevent crashing)
  - [x] Scale Clock interface depending on how big the screen it's created on is.